 Inefficient company processes and procedures

-Opportunities are factors outside the business which the firm may be able to use to help it grow the business.
+Opportunities are things outside the business, which may benefit the firm.
 Examples of opportunities include

-Threats are factors outside the business which could make trading conditions more challenging for the firm.
+Threats are things outside the business which could make trading conditions more challenging for the firm.
 Examples of threats include

 Government policy such as a ban on some of the activities carried out by the firm